Which of these great gateway cities is your perfect starter on Asia tours?

 Getting There with Goway

 Goway has a wide range of options for visiting both Hong Kong and Singapore, either on their own, or as part of longer Asia tours.
 Cathay Pacific and Singapore Airlines both rank among the finest airlines in the world, so you’re assured of a comfortable journey.
 If you’re unable to decide or want a taste of both cities (along with Bangkok), Goway’s 10-Day Classic South East Asia is for you.
-It’s also possible to pair Goway’s 10-Day Hong Kong and Bali Escape, or the 10-Day Singapore and Bali Escape, combining an exciting city break with a vacation on one of Asia’s most beautiful beach islands.
+It’s also possible to pair Goway’s 10-Day Hong Kong and Bali Escape, or the 10-Day Singapore and Bali Escape, combining an exciting city break with a vacation on one of Asia’s most beautiful beaches islands.